r00k/barb/README.md

 ![a visual demo of the algorithm](https://github.com/r00k/image-evolution/raw/master/demo.gif)

 Goal image is on the left.
-The right is our algorithms attempt to reproduce it via a random walk of mutations of polygons.
+The right is our algorithm's attempt to reproduce it via a random walk of mutations of polygons.

 ## Development